emacsmirror/brf/README.md

-# B-Mode
+# Brf-Mode

-B-Mode adds functionality from the old DOS editor Brief to Emacs.
+Brf-Mode adds functionality from the old DOS editor Brief to Emacs.

 ## Motivation

-This package is not an emulation of Brief (there are plenty of those already), but rather provides an implementation in Emacs of specific features that I miss from Brief.
+This package is not an emulation of Brief (there are plenty of those already), but rather provides an **accurate** implementation in Emacs of specific features that I miss from Brief. ie a brief version of Brief.

 The emphasis is on accurately implementing these specific features in Emacs, rather than doing what these Brief emulations tend to do, which